Get Think Jewish Delivered to your Home or Office

 Melaveh Malkah: (lit. "accompany the queen"); festive meal held on Saturday night to escort the departing Sabbath Queen

-The Melaveh Malkah Bidding Farewell to the Shabbat Queen RankRankRankRankRankRank
+Bidding farewell to the Shabbat Queen

-The aftertaste of havdalah wine swiftly dissolves from our palate, but the afterglow of Shabbat lingers on.
-So we sit down to a special meal to "escort the queen"—the queen being the day of Shabbat
+The aftertaste of Havdalah wine swiftly dissolves from our palate, but the afterglow of Shabbat lingers on.
+So we sit down to a special meal to “escort the queen”—the queen being the day of Shabbat.

 Saturday night, after Shabbat ends, we eat a special meal called "Melave Malka" (lit. "bidding farewell to the Queen.")
 What are the sources in Scripture and Talmud for this custom?
 What are its deeper meanings?